ArchUsr64/SDL-wavefront-viewer/README.md

 Tab to toggle the rotation axis of the model<br>
 ### Directions to use:
 Rename the wavefront as `untitled.obj` and move it to the same directory where you cloned this repository(the repository has a teapot shaped wavefront by default, make sure to delete that if you want to use a custom one).<br>
-On a linux system with [SDL](https://www.libsdl.org) and [GCC](https://gcc.gnu.org/) installed, run the command `g++ -lSDL2 basicObjWireframeParser.cpp -o executable && ./executable` inside the directory where you cloned the repository.
+On a linux system with [SDL](https://www.libsdl.org) and [GCC](https://gcc.gnu.org/) installed, run the command `g++ -lSDL2 main.cpp -o executable && ./executable` inside the directory where you cloned the repository.
 For other operating systems, compile and run the program with [SDL](https://www.libsdl.org/) installed.<br>